 GETTING TO KNOW OUR INNER GIFTED ECOLOGY

 As paradoxical as it may seem, constructing a beneficial psychosocial ecosystem for ourselves as gifted people starts with focusing internally: taking stock of our inner ecology first before we try to change what’s on the outside.
 Gifted or not, projection bias says that we are biased to imagine everyone else thinks and feels the way we do.
 If we don’t recognize or admit the degree of difference between the way we taken in and process the world as gifted people, we will be missing the mark by quite a bit, and maybe not even getting feedback from our environment as to why we are so far off.
 Getting to know ourselves well and learning the many ways our minds differ “from the norm” offers much-needed perspective.
 But this is more than just impersonal knowledge (such as that gifted people have an uncommon level of curiosity): this is about knowledge of your particular brand of giftedness.
 What makes your mind the way it is?
 You might, for instance, study one or more models on personality types, or track your overexcitabilities and see how they differ from those of other gifted individuals.
-You might benefit from a professional giftedness assessment to fully understand your unique congitive style as a gifted person, or coaching or therapy which helps you explore your inner terrain with a knowledgeable guide.
+You might benefit from a giftedness assessment to fully understand your unique congitive style as a gifted person, or giftedness integration coaching which helps you explore your inner terrain with a knowledgeable guide.